wilsonmar/oss-perf/perf-reports.md

 This is from <a target="_blank" href="https://zookeeper.apache.org/doc/trunk/zookeeperOver.html#fg_zkPerfRW">
 measurements of a ZooKeeper</a> cluster which coordinates status from leader to followers.

-CONCLUSION 1: When only writes to the database are processed, adding more servers generally **decreases** the total rate of requests processed per second due to the overhead of communication among servers.
+CONCLUSION 1: When only writes to the database (0% reads) are processed, adding more servers generally **decreases** the total rate of requests processed per second due to the overhead of communication among servers.